JasonRawlins/Gedcom/README.md

     List<T> List<T>(string tag);
 }

-Here is an example of how these functions are used in the PersonalNameStructure record:
+Here is an example of how these functions are used in the PersonalNameStructure subrecord:

 class PersonalNameStructure : RecordStructureBase
 {
     string Given => _(C.GIVN);
+    string Surname => _(C.SURN);
     string NamePersonal => Record.Value;
     NameVariation NamePhoneticVariation => First<NameVariation>(C.FONE);
-    string Surname => _(C.SURN);
 }

-Notice the properties of the RecordStructureBase classes find a sub record's value using tags.
+Notice that the properties of the RecordStructureBase classes find a sub record's value using tags.
 I've named all C# properties after their name in the The Gedcom Standard 5.1.1.
 For example, C.FONE in C.cs has a comment next to it: <NAME_PHONETIC_VARIATION>.
 I've named the property PersonalNameStructure.NamePhoneticVariation after this comment.
 I think properties are named plainly enough that they don't need much more explanation.

 **Command line reference**